SAP-samples/alm-demo-session/exercises/ex2/README.md

 Open the Landscape Management configuration.
 <br>

-In the configuration you find the tray "SAP Cloud ALM Service Key".
+In the configuration, you find the tray "SAP Cloud ALM Service Key".
 Expand the tray.
 <br>

 Use the "Download" button to download the service key.